ttrzcinski/DukesHiddenStash/README.md

 Features:
 - Generate package-info.java in every package from first line of JavaDoc.
-- Generate all combinations of variants based on passed parameter.
+- Generate all combinations of variants based on a passed parameter.
-- Generate all combinations of variants based on passed parameter's set.
+- Generate all combinations of variants based on a passed parameter's set.
 - Cover every class with given pattern of JavaDoc.
 - Mechanism of zip'n'send to multi-stream-output.
 - Use system's notifications - check, how their API operates.